freethoughtdesign/apiproxy/README.md

 This is a very basic API proxy that adds relaxed CORS headers to API calls.
 This allows easier use of direct API calls in web browser javascript.

-It also hides HTTP `Authorization: Bearer` access tokens to keep them out of that javascript.
+It also hides HTTP `Authorization` header credentials and tokens to keep them out of that javascript.

 ## Usage